pprzezwanski/gulpfile/README.md

 This is working modern gulp4 + webpack4 configuration file.

-Workflow (no 'ctr + c'):
+/**
+ * Gulp with "no 'ctr + c' workflow" and usefull configuration utilities.
+ *
+ * Please look at the beginning of config object to see some options
+ *
+ * Commands:
+ *

-1. 'gulp': initiate the project with watch functionality.
-You can do any operations (on images, fonts, icons, sass, js, but also git pull and solve conflicts) and you don;t have to stop this process.
+ * 'gulp': initiate the project with watch functionality.
+ *
-2. 'gulp refresh': ff for some reason (but there shuold not be any including git operations) you want to clean dist folder and build it again, don't terminate gulp watch.
-Just open another terminal and make 'gulp refresh' - it will clean dist and reports folders, rebuild project and terminate itself while stil runing 'gulp' process will take care for further files watching
+ * 'gulp refresh': if for some reason (but there should not be any
+ * including images, fonts, incons and git operations)
+ * you want to clean dist folder and build it again,
+ * don't terminate gulp watch.
+Just open another terminal
+ * and make 'gulp refresh' - it will clean dist and reports folders,
+ * rebuild project and terminate itself while stil runing 'gulp' process
+ * will take care for further files watching
+ *
-3. 'js lint': if you want to check js with linter
+ * 'js lint': if you want to check js with linter
+ *
+ * 'NODE_ENV=production gulp refresh': build for production - fully minified, no sourcemaps */

 Features: